guaguila/CLive2022_DEVWKS-3240/README.md

 # Accessing the lab environment

-1-Identify your pod#
+1. Identify your pod#

-2-Open two terminal windows: one will be used to configure the VM while the other is to telnet into the C9300.
+2. Open two terminal windows: one will be used to configure the VM while the other is to telnet into the C9300.

-3-Copy/Paste the below line into each terminal sessions:
+3. Copy/Paste the below line into each terminal sessions:

 Note: Use your pod number instead of the ## symbol for the SSH command

 Password: Use the password given to you by the facilitator